ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 permalink: /jekyll-build-speed/
 ---

 Jekyll is super fast when it comes to sites with a few pages.
-It tends to slow down when the number of files increases and when complex liquid conditions are executed frequently.
+It tends to slow down when the number of files increase and when complex Liquid conditions are executed frequently.
 The files usually cause this delay are posts, images etc..

+* Do not remove this line (it will not be displayed) {:toc}

 Jekyll is trying hard to decrease the build time since the inception.
 One of those measures was using incremental build.
-In incremental build, Jekyll watches only for the files which are changed, not everything.
+In **incremental build**, Jekyll watches only for the files which are changed, not everything.
 This works well if a site is simple.
 Imagine you change something on the ``default.html`` layout, then the build time again increases because that layout is used for every single post and every single page.

 {% include adsense-inside-post.html %}